marcusAlmo/marcusAlmo/README.markdown

 <img src="https://img.shields.io/badge/Git-F05032?style=flat-square&logo=git&logoColor=white" /><img src="https://img.shields.io/badge/Docker-2496ED?style=flat-square&logo=docker&logoColor=white" />
 </p>

----

-## 🎓 Certifications

-- 🧪 **Associate Data Engineer** (DataCamp)
-  Certified in designing scalable data pipelines, secure storage systems, and real-time analytics workflows.
-Demonstrated expertise in data modeling, ETL processes, and performance optimization.

-- 📊 **Data Engineering with Python** (DataCamp)
-  Mastered Python-based data engineering tools, including Pandas, PySpark, and Airflow, for building robust data pipelines and analytics systems.

----

-## 💼 Experience & Mindset

-- Architected **state-aware backend workflows** with explicit transition logic to ensure operational safety and prevent silent failures.
-- Developed **real-time data ingestion pipelines** using Kafka, PySpark, and dashboard integrations for low-latency analytics.
-- Refactored complex PL/pgSQL stored procedures to handle edge cases, recursion, and schema evolution while maintaining performance.
-- Automated **metrics population and reporting** with conflict-safe upserts, deduplication logic, and scheduled tasks using `pg_cron`.
-- Designed systems with **auditability, reproducibility, and operational clarity** as core principles, ensuring transparency and reliability.
-- Optimized deployments for **cost-efficiency** across platforms like Heroku, Vercel, and AWS, balancing performance with budget constraints.

-My mindset is rooted in **pragmatic problem-solving**—I build systems that are not only technically sound but also aligned with business goals and resource realities.
-I prioritize **data security**, **privacy**, and **sustainability**, ensuring every solution is robust, scalable, and maintainable.

----

-## 🚀 Featured Projects

-### 🔄 Real-Time Billing Recalculation
-- Engineered a **PL/pgSQL-based recalculation engine** using triggers and transactional logic to enforce minimum charge rules and consumption thresholds.
-- Integrated with `pg_cron` for automated CSV exports and reporting.
-- Ensured auditability with detailed transaction logs and rollback mechanisms.
-- Deployed on Heroku with optimized resource allocation.

-### 🧾 State-Aware Job Order Workflow
-- Designed a **PostgreSQL trigger-based workflow** with explicit state transition logic to prevent unsafe edits and silent failures.
-- Built for scalability and future-proofed against schema changes and evolving business rules.
-- Deployed on Render with automated backups and monitoring.

-### 📊 Kafka → PySpark → Dashboard
-- Developed a **real-time data ingestion pipeline** using Kafka for streaming, PySpark for data cleaning, and dashboard integrations for operational insights.
-- Optimized for low-latency feedback loops and high-throughput processing.
-- Deployed on AWS with Docker containers for scalability.

-### 📈 Metrics Automation Engine
-- Built a **metrics automation system** using PL/pgSQL stored procedures for monthly data population.
-- Implemented conflict-safe upserts and deduplication logic to ensure data integrity.
-- Scheduled tasks with `pg_cron` and deployed on Heroku with automated monitoring.

----

 ## 🧠 What I Care About

 - **Database Design**: Building clear, scalable, and secure schemas that support long-term growth.